Grand Theft Crimes in Florida

 Additional Resources

-Florida Statutes for Grand Theft in Section 812.014 – Visit the website for the Florida Senate to find the statute for grand theft and related crimes such as fraud, scheme to defraud, robbery, and burglary found in Title XLVI, Chapter 812.
-The theft statute explains the penalties and punishments for grand theft crimes depending on the value of the property, the way the crime was committed, or the type of property stolen.
+Florida Statutes for Grand Theft in Section 812.014 – Visit the website of the Florida Senate to find the statute for grand theft and related crimes such as fraud, engaging in a scheme to defraud, robbery, and burglary found in Title XLVI, Chapter 812.
+The theft statute explains the penalties and punishments for grand theft crimes depending on the property’s value, the way the crime was committed, or the type of property stolen.

 Finding a Lawyer for Grand Theft in Hillsborough County, FL

-Our criminal defense attorneys in Tampa, FL, also represent clients for related crimes such as fraud, scheme to defraud, or dealing in stolen property.
+Our criminal defense attorneys in Tampa, FL, also represent clients for crimes such as fraud, engaging in a scheme to defraud, or dealing in stolen property.

 We represent clients for a wide variety of misdemeanor and felony theft cases throughout Tampa and Plant City in Hillsborough County, Clearwater and St. Petersburg in Pinellas County, Lakeland and Bartow in Polk County, New Port Richey and Dade City in Pasco County, and Bradenton in Manatee County, FL.